-Although most of us know what insomnia is, few seek medical advice, and many people remain unaware of the behavioural and medical options available to them.
+Although most of us know what insomnia is, few seek Insomnia treatment, and many people remain unaware of the behavioural and medical options available to them.

 Insufficient sleep is a public health epidemic, linked to motorcar accidents, industrial disasters and occupational errors.
 The demands of modern lifestyles force many people to soldier on despite getting less than the recommended amount of sleep, but sleep disorders can arise even in cases when there is no obvious explanation for it.